WA9ONY/Adafruit-Feather/Kite-Altimeter/README.md

 - datalog.txt is listed if things worked correctly.
 - Copy datalog.txt to computer.
 - Delete datalog.txt on Feather RP2040
-- If needed open Thonny to update code.py
+- If needed open Text Editor to update code.py